soccer10man/css-activity/README.md

 ## Structures

-Workflows are independent of one another unless noted in the **Prerequisite** section of the workflow README file.

 1. deploy - contains the application artifacts like CF template, deployment script.
 2. src - contains codebase for lambda function